 We hope this helps you to figure out why your baby may be waking early and assists you to get a

 slightly longer sleep in, in the mornings.

 Read next …

 Need more help with baby’s sleep?
-These next articles cover a huge range of baby sleep issues:
+These next articles cover a huge range of handy tips and products to help:

 Tara Mitchell is a Paediatric Nurse, former international nanny, mum and qualified Infant and Toddler Sleep Consultant, she’s also the founder of The Gentle Sleep Specialist – a place for families to get help for sleep issues.
 Resolving sleep issues, establishing routines, creating healthy sleep habits and managing behaviour at bedtime is what she specialises in.